My Book Is Published Online. Now What?

 Some bookworms prefer to hold physical pages in their hands.
 You don’t have to provide the option, but you will lose those potential readers if you don’t.

-In addition to book interior formatting for print and ebook, you need to find book printing servicesthat work for you.
-We recommend on-demand printing and setting up an IngramSpark account for our authors.
+In addition to book interior formatting for print and ebook, you need to find book printing services that work for you.
+We recommend on-demand printing which we set up for all of our authors with a book fit for POD services.
 This saves you from the risk and inconvenience of maintaining an inventory.

 Nailing Your Launch and Marketing Copy